kat-er-ina/gemss/scripts/README.md

 - Experimental design does not account for stochastic effects throughout the algorithm and regression evaluation, as seeding is not fully supported for every included statistical component.
 - Artificial dataset generation is properly seeded for reproducibility.
-- Tier 6 introduces continuous regression scenarios while Tiers 1-5 focus on binary classification.
+- Tier 6 introduces continuous regression scenarios while Tiers 1-5 and 7 focus on binary classification.